Skip Prerequisites, Web and LPAR2RRD tabs in case of configuring

 Follow installation procedure for your operating system platform

-Create an account, it must be the global one (like below lpar2rrd in xorux.com domain)
+It must be the global one (like below lpar2rrd user in xorux.com domain)

 You can test it via command line like below or during connection test from the UI.